Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 There's not enough people running them who actually fucking try.
 It's inherently biased against women.

-It's this is horrible.
+This is horror.
 Like the story in the Wall Street Journal,

 I don't know if you can completely solve that because all it takes is one popping up again for them to go, fuck.
 And it's also not just a chat GPT problem.

 There's this woman on TikTok who she has been saying what Claude has been telling her.
+And it's like, oh, this is giving me psychic visions, I think it is.

-They don't know how over-correcting or under-correcting they're being.
 So they kind of have to just try and then put it out in the world and then wait for something bad to happen.
+It's funny.

 Not funny.
 It's extremely sad.

-It was really, and they said it as this appears to be the first instance of a murder resulting from like we've seen suicides but like this is a murder suicide and when open ai responded to the question about
+It was really, and they said it as this appears to be the first instance of a murder resulting from like we've seen suicides, but like this is a murder suicide.

-It was like a very evasive maneuver, but like ultimately the journal had seen the one time where the bot said, please go to the emergency room was when the guy, the guy who was having paranoid delusions, said, I think my mom is trying to poison me.
+It was like a very evasive maneuver, but like ultimately, the journal had seen the one time where the bot said, please go to the emergency room, was when the guy, the guy who was having paranoid delusions, said, I think my mom is trying to poison me.

 And the bot said, if you think you've been poisoned, you should go to the hospital and get your stomach pumped.
 I also,

 It should say, hey, you sound like you're having a paranoid, like, I'm worried about you.
-You should go and speak with it and just stop working with them.
+You should go and speak with it.

 People will say, well, the way they get around that is by telling the chat GPT window, oh, yeah, I'm writing a story.
 I don't know.

 Do we need them to write a story about that?
-Do we need
+Do we need,

 what is the answer?
 And the answer is they don't give a rap fuck and no one's made.
-I really, I genuinely think.
+I really, I genuinely think, because it's really easy to

+But I don't know.
 You have a thing that says, hey, someone said a slur.

 They're probably insanely racist.